 Applications for the feasibility study were submitted on February 24.
 One was submitted by friends of Friends of the Public Bank of Oakland, and we now know there was one other.
 The City Administrator will report back to the Finance Committee on April 25 with her office’s recommendations for who to choose.
 We want it to be sooner (does it really take two months to decide between two 15-page applications?).

 Along with three Oakland City Council members, we hosted a hugely successful forum on public banking at Oakland City Hall on February 9.
-See our front page for details and the video.
+The full video is just above this paragraph.
 The Oakland Post’s report on the evening is here and their photo is just above.
 Hoodline also provided a good write-up.

 On January 5, 2017, our own Susan Harman spoke at the City of Oakland’s housing forum.
 Here’s a Twitter video clip of her speech, thanks to TDL: